-As described in Note 13 to the financial statements, the Oak Creek-Franklin Joint School District incurred capital outlay expenditures in the prior year that were not capitalized.
+As described in Note 14 to the financial statements, the Oak Creek-Franklin Joint School District's actuarial valuation for other postemployment benefits related to health insurance was adjusted to remove HRA balances for active employees and retirees.
 Our opinion is not modified with respect to this matter.